Tushar-bioinfo/learning-bioinformatics/_posts/2025-04-07-Single-Nucleus RNA-seq.md

   seurat_list[[gsub("_filtered_feature_bc_matrix", "", i)]] <- obj
 }
 ```
 ---

 ### 2. Quality Control & Normalization

+To analyze all samples together (e.g., tumor, PDX, normal), we first merge them into a single unified object while preserving the origin of each cell by extracting sample type information from the cell barcodes.
+This allows us to later compare cells by condition, such as tumor versus PDX.
+Next, we filter out low-quality nuclei — removing cells with too few detected genes, excessively high read counts, or high mitochondrial content, which are indicators of damaged or dead cells.
+Finally, we normalize the data to correct for differences in sequencing depth and focus on the most variable genes, which often capture the key biological variation of interest.

 ```r
 filtered_obj <- subset(merged_obj, subset = nFeature_RNA > 500 & nCount_RNA > 1000 & mt_percent < 10)